 Lower Landing Renovation Plan

-The Renovation Plan is a long term vision for the improvements of Lower Landing Park.
-Neighbors, park’s users, and stakeholders identified the current park needs, proposed design strategies, and established renovation priorities in 2017.
-City of Saint Paul Parks Commission approved the plan in February 2018.
+The Renovation Plan is a long-term vision for the improvements of Lower Landing Park.
+Neighbors, the park’s users, and stakeholders identified the current park needs, proposed design strategies, and established renovation priorities in 2017.
+The City of Saint Paul Parks Commission approved the plan in February 2018.
 The MET Council will review the Renovation Plan as an amendment to the East Bank Mississippi River Corridor Master Plan (Samuel Morgan Regional Trail).
 There may be additional revisions to this plan.